Breastfeeding Twins

 As for routines, I usually don’t emphasise scheduled feeds with singletons and encourage demand feeding, so just to feed when baby wakes.
 However, with twins, many mums find treating them as one baby works well.
 So if one wakes ready for a feed, they wake the other and always feed together until they fall into this pattern naturally.

-Do I need to express?
+Do I Need to Express?

 Expressing milk for twins is much more commonly required than it is for one baby.
 With one bub, I encourage mums to wait until they feel their breastfeeding is well established before introducing expressing but with twins, there often isn’t this choice.
 If the babies are born pre-term and unable to regularly feed from the breast, mums will need to express their colostrum and bring their milk in with hand expressing and usually maintain it with a pump until babies are ready to breastfeed.